isourabhpawar/CDAC-DAC/README.md

-CDAC Study material one can rely on.
+CDAC Study material that any one can rely on.